eviebat/pymealplanner/README.md

 # pymealplanner
-A weekly meal planner created for a Python course.
+A weekly meal planner created for a programming course.

 Vegetarian Meal Planner

-Last update: 3/31/15
+Last update: 10/15/15

 Summary:
 This application is used to plan a weeks worth of meals.
 Start with the mealPlanner.py file to begin your meal